 Local spend within 20 miles

 Local labour within 20 miles

 King Richard III Visitor Centre

-The award winning new visitor centre in Leicester, created to celebrate the life of King Richard III and credited with playing a major role in growing the visitor economy.
-Read more
+Award winning visitor centre created to celebrate the life of King Richard III.